Charlie Michell, PG Dip, Registered Member of BACP

 |Face to face counselling:||Yes|

-In terms of availability, the best times for me are Monday afternoons 2pm-6pm and Tuesday all day, from 9am-5pm.
+In terms of availability, the best days for me are Mondays and Tuesdays.
 However I can be flexible if this doesn't suit you.

 Types of client